2022 United States House of Representatives elections in Alabama: District 2

 The 2nd district encompasses most of the Montgomery metropolitan area, and stretches into the Wiregrass Region in the southeastern portion of the state, including Andalusia, Dothan, Greenville, and Troy.
-The incumbent is Republican Barry Moore, who was elected with 65.2% of the vote in 2020.
+The incumbent was Republican Barry Moore, who was elected with 65.2% of the vote in 2020.

 Businessman and 2020 candidate Jeff Coleman attempted to launch a primary challenge against Moore, and even purchased an advertisement campaign including airtime during Super Bowl LVI in local markets.
 However, a federal panel ruled against his candidacy, as he qualified after the Supreme Court upheld Alabama's original congressional map and qualifying dates.